-BIOL 422 - Molecular Cell Biology I 2016-17 Fall 3(3-0-3)
+BIOL 422 - Molecular Cell Biology I 2016-17, Fall 3(3-0-3)

 A detailed examination of the molecular basis of cell structure and function.
-Topics included are: cell culture, DNA replication and recombination, regulation of transcription, gene control in development, membrane structure and function, organelle biogenesis, cell-to-cell signaling, nerve cells, cytoskeleton, extracellular matrix, multicellularity, control of the cell cycle,
+Topics included are: cell culture, DNA replication and recombination, regulation of transcription, gene control in development, membrane structure and function, organelle biogenesis, cell-to-cell signaling, nerve cells, cytoskeleton, extracellular matrix, multicellularity, control of the cell cycle, cancer, and immunity.
+Special emphasis is placed on the tools of molecular genetic analysis.
+The laboratory work is designed to provide hands-on experience with current molecular genetics techniques.

-Prerequisites: BIOL 210, 211, 320 Corequisite: CHEM 350
+Prerequisites: BIOL 320 Corequisite: BIOL 470 or CHEM 400

-BIOL 423 - Molecular Cell Biology II 2016-17, Winter 3(3-0-3)
+BIOL 423 - Molecular Cell Biology II 2016-17, Winter 3(3-1.5-0)